-Planktons are microscopic organisms that live on aquatic habitats.
+Planktons are microscopic organisms that live in aquatic habitats.
 Some of them are photosynthetic and others are heterotrophs.
 Thus, they may be distributed to different trophic levels in the food chain or ecological pyramid.
-Those that are capable of photosynthesis, such as phytoplankton, are considered as producers.
-Heterotrophic planktons, such as zooplanktons may be consumers as they feed on other planktons.
+Those that are capable of photosynthesis, such as phytoplankton, are considered producers.
+Heterotrophic plankton, such as zooplankton may be consumers as they feed on other plankton.
 (5)

 Monitoring the trophic levels is essential so as to gain an understanding of the interrelationships between organisms as well as the ecological processes that occur within an ecosystem.
 In that way, the magnitude of herbivory, predation, and decomposition processes could be used to know the status and stability of an ecosystem.

 The ecological processes in which changes in the abundance or behavior of organisms at one trophic level result in indirect effects on multiple other trophic levels within an ecosystem are referred to as trophic cascades.

 Changes in trophic cascades could alter species composition and structure in an ecosystem as well as the physical landscape of the environment.

 An example scenario is the introduction of a non-native apex predator, the brown tree snake (Boiga irregularis).
 As seen in Guam, this led to intensified hunting activity of native birds, which, unfortunately, are not adapted to defending themselves well from the new predator.

 As the population of the brown tree snake thrived, the population of the native birds declined.

 These birds are essential pollinators and agents of seed dispersal.
 With the decline of such birds, the plant structure of the ecosystem could shift into a new structure over time.
 This, in turn, could likely affect other animals that feed on them.

 The shift to a new trophic level structure has the tendency to influence not just the area’s flora and fauna but also soil nutrient levels, further altering the shape of the ecosystem.